 - Service Provider Listing

-- Official Agency Geographic Areas and FGIS Field Offices (poster size map) (PDF; 346Kb)
+- Official Agency Geographic Areas and FGIS Field Offices (PDF; 200Kb)

 - Becoming an Official Service Provider

 The Delegation/Designation Program.
 Under the U.S. Grain Standards Act, as amended (USGSA):

 - Delegated States may provide mandatory official grain inspection and weighing services at export port locations, and provide scale testing services until rescinded.

 - Designated State agencies and designated private agencies (i.e., official agencies) may perform permissive official grain inspection and/or weighing services at domestic locations under designations of up to a 3-year period.